weaversa/cryptol-course/labs/Transposition/RailFence.md

 Rail Fence's block-like components of the cipher.

 **EXERCISE**: Given a number of rails `type r`, return the indices occurring in the first cycle.
+Check your definition using `cycle_test`.
 Here's a starter:

 ``cycle`{r=1} == [0]``
 0 ...